clg-du/r-crash-course/lectures/lecture_04/lecture_04.md

 Extra: If one sets `T <- FALSE`, or vice versa, the logical values will be
        updated for the these variables!
 Do not do this in practice, as it can lead to confusion...

-And do not be mean to other programmers! ;) Let's perform some comparison operations in R!
+...and do not be mean to other programmers! ;)

+Let's perform some comparison operations in R!
 Equal to (`==`)